 - Reds with Rockets

-- Reformulated Game: The NES version, which features different stages and bosses, and more importantly a 2-player co-op mode (rather than just alternating play).
+- Reformulated Game: The NES version, which features different stages (the arcade's four stages are stages 1, 3, 4, and 5 of the NES version, while stages 2 and 6 are new) and bosses (the NES stage 5 has a different boss than the arcade stage 4, and the final boss is entirely new), and more importantly a 2-player co-op mode (rather than just alternating play).

 MIA: Missing in Action features examples of:

 - Difficulty by Region: The export versions of M.I.A. randomizes the order of the first three stages and mirrored the layouts of all the even-numbered stages, meaning that the player starts from the right and proceeds to the left in those stages (as opposed to the other way around).

 - Escort Mission: Once you've rescued the POWs, you must keep at least one alive.

 - Non Standard Game Over: If all of the POWs die, the words "Mission Failed" flash on the screen and the game is permanently over.